 DevOps adoption (principles) will also continue to grow, as organizations realize the value from adopting these principles and developing their culture – achieving organizational goals consistently.
 Development, support, and operations groups will continue to blend into one, cohesive, virtual team; and service providers will be integral to the success of these teams.
 Organizational lines will continue to blur, as people will collaborate more, reducing risk of failure and increasing organizational success.

 While we don’t know everything that will change, what we do know is that the world has changed, and organizations will need to transform (i.e., change behaviors) to continue to be successful and meet the changing needs and wants of their customers.
 The rate of change will continue to accelerate, and organizations must adapt to meet it.
-Service management is a framework that will allow us to do this successfully, as long as we remember it’s about value, people, the experience, and the effort; supported and facilitated by the practices, processes, procedures, work instructions, and technology.
+In terms of ITSM in the new normal, service management is a framework that will allow us to do this successfully, as long as we remember it’s about value, people, the experience, and the effort; supported and facilitated by the practices, processes, procedures, work instructions, and technology.